winer156/obamify-light/README.md

 # Installations

-Install the latest version in [releases](https://github.com/Spu7Nix/obamify/releases) (windows only atm).
+Install the latest version in [releases](https://github.com/Spu7Nix/obamify/releases).
 Unzip and run the .exe file inside!

 ### Building from source